Getting a real job when you’re still young is tough.

 Egos kill opportunities.

-For those of you that are unfamiliar with the work of Ryan Holiday—he is a marketer, entrepreneur, and author of the book, Ego is the Enemy.
+If you are unfamiliar with the work of Ryan Holiday—he is a marketer, entrepreneur, and author of the book, Ego is the Enemy (amongst others).

 In an interview, he talks about the perils of “wantrepreneurs” thinking that ego, manifested in bravado and swagger, is the vehicle that drives Kanye West’s success.